0xAlphaDevs/VisualizeIt.ai/README.md

 ### Features

-- AI-Powered Scene Generation : Transform your ideas into stunning visuals with our advanced AI technology.
+- AI-Powered Scene Generation : Convert your drawings and scene descriptions into visuals for your stories with Livepeer AI.
-- Narration to Visual Story : Convert your narrations into captivating visual stories automatically.
+- IP Registeration : Register IP for your assets on Story network which can be licensed and monetized.
--
+- Post on Zora : Create collection on Zora and monetize your assets by sharing them with world.

 ## Table of Contents